lsst-dm/dmtn-016/index.rst

    whether the LSST stack is intended as a user-level product.
-It is fair to say that while this is a goal that has been both publicly promised and that is dear to the heart of DM developers (not to mention of great service to the astronomical community), we have failed to quality the architectural and resource implications of such a commitment.
+It is fair to say that while this is a goal that has been both publicly promised and that is dear to the heart of DM developers (not to mention of great service to the astronomical community), we have failed to qualify (never mind quantify) the architectural and resource implications of such a commitment.
 We would like to see some clearly stated requirements in this area.
 LDM-151 could be the relevant document.